icclab/cyclops/docs/prereq.rst

 **Please set a reasonably strong rabbitmq user password**

 For sake of ease, we will continue using *pass1234* in subsequent pages, do replace it with the actual value that was used instead.
+Figure 1 shows the global exchange and queue bindings maps and relationship between various Cyclops framework services.

 .. figure:: rabbit_scheme.png
     :width: 800px
     :align: center
     :alt: global binding schema
     :figclass: align-center

+    Figure 1: Global bindings map and relations with Cyclops services

 Follow through the guide for installing each service individually.